So Sad: Woman Takes To Social Media After Being Stalked By Abusive Ex, Claims Baltimore Police Have Done Nothing To Help

 “I have spoken to his ex and she has filed 4 restraining orders against him.
 He has a warrant for terrorist threats.”

 Murphy posted a video to Twitter thanking everyone for their support.
-She also said that while she understands the Baltimore police department have a lot going on right now, they have an opportunity to stop another case from developing before it gets too serious, and it doesn’t seem like they care.
+She also said that while she understands the Baltimore police department has a lot going on right now, they have an opportunity to stop another case from developing before it gets too serious, and it doesn’t seem like they care.

 Our thoughts and prayers are with Aziza.
-Hopefully Baltimore PD will feel the pressure from social media and help this young woman stay safe.
+Hopefully, Baltimore PD will feel the pressure from social media and help this young woman stay safe.

 Comments